White Night (album): Critical reception

 In a review for Billboard, columnist Jeff Benjamin highlighted Taeyang's ability to keep his core R&B sound, but experiment with new sounds and themes.
 He wrote, "The LP's overarching electro-R&B theme is set by the introduction track 'White Night' and sealed as it moves into the gorgeous 'Wake Me Up' single with its waterfalls of moving synthesizers.
 The sensual standout 'Naked' sees Tae passionately pleading a case for intimacy ('I want you naked/ Through the night,' he sings over punchy production) while the record's sole collaboration on 'Tonight' featuring Zico sees the guys detailing the intricate intimacies of transforming a hook up into true love among a slew of sexy lyrics (Good luck not getting chills when Taeyang closes the track belting 'Let's make love because it feels so right/ Tonight is the night/ We can't stop, baby, won't stop' in his best Michael Jackson impression).
 Yet among all the artistic boundaries Taeyang pushes here, the simple piano ballad single 'Darling' mostly proves how the 29-year-old's most precious instrument is his own voice."

 Singaporean magazine Teenage felt that the album was "perhaps his most sonicaly intriguing to date" and hailed "Taeyang's expressive vocals - which sound right at home no matter what genre he goes for - and lovelorn lyrics" the reasons why the record "grabs you by the throat relentlessly till the last note."
 Affinity Magazine named White Night the best K-pop album of the year, writing that the whole record "flirts with the R&B sound he usually goes for", and feeling that it was "one of those works you couldn't get tired of, even if you wanted to.
 That's what a beautiful voice singing with emotion can do."

 Track listing

+Credits and personnel

+Credits adapted from the liner notes of White Night.